Welcome! Come dance with us! We offer beginner clogging classes in January. Intermediate classes run continuously.

 We are the Carroll County Cloggers.
-The Carroll County Cloggers are the oldest active clogging group in Maryland.
+The Carroll County Cloggers are the longest continuously active clogging group in Maryland.
 We are a non-competitive contemporary group.
 Most of the dancing we do is line dancing, which does not require a partner.
 Our group performs for the public, but not all of our club members perform.
 Some dance just for the fun and the exercise!

 Brief History of Clogging: The origins of clogging come from the Appalachian Mountain folk dances of the 1800’s.
 Folk dances were often a mix of the jigs and step dances brought to America by English, German, Scottish, and Irish settlers, eventually turning into the traditional American folk dance.
 Clogging gained national attention in the 1920’s when Sam Queen’s Soco Gap dance team from Maggie Valley, North Carolina danced for President Franklin D. Roosevelt.Clogging is a form of dance that can be done individually or with a group.
 Clogging is characterized by the footwork.
 Contrary to popular belief, modern American clogging does not involve wooden clogs.
 Clogging is generally done in leather-soled shoes with some form of metal tap on the balls and heels of the shoes; two common types of taps are solid and jingle.